horse-framework/horse-server/README.md

     ...

     ServerWsHandler handler = new ServerWsHandler();
-    TwinoServer server = new TwinoServer(ServerOptions.CreateDefault());
+    HorseServer server = new HorseServer(ServerOptions.CreateDefault());
     server.UseWebSockets(handler);
     server.Start();

 UseWebSockets is an extension method.
-If you need to add another protocol, you can create your own extension method that calls TwinoServer's UseProtocol method.
+If you need to add another protocol, you can create your own extension method that calls HorseServer's UseProtocol method.
 Or you can just add protocol to the server like this:

-    public class CustomProtocol : ITwinoProtocol
+    public class CustomProtocol : IHorseProtocol
     {
       ...
     }